jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

           | browser.i18n.getMessage | .../i18n.html | none |
     - [ ] Only after completing this table, write the manifest.json with ALL required permissions.
 5. **Provide guidance:**
-   - Inform developer about the next steps mentioned in the "Review Process Tips" section
+   - Inform developer about the next steps mentioned in the "Review Process Tips" section.

 **Remember:** The goal is maintainable, reviewable code that other developers can learn from!